Ben Hur (2016) is a terribly clumsy effort at promoting the Christian message of love. Its main flaw being it does so way too loudly.

 I watched Ben Hur (1959) over twenty years ago and I was impressed.
 This, despite Charlton Heston’s compulsion to overact and the way dragged-out script.

-Sadly, this touch is lost in Ben Hur (2016).
-The remake felt almost desperate that you do not forget Jesus’ message for mankind, with reminders about love and forgiveness popping up at every opportunity.
+Sadly, this masterly touch is lost in Ben Hur (2016).
+The remake felt almost desperate that you do NOT forget Jesus’ message for mankind, with reminders about love and forgiveness popping up at every opportunity.

 Check out my other snappy movie reviews!